Feminism in Italy: 19th century

 At a time when most women belonged to the peasant class, most were illiterate.
 Educated women who could read and write about feminism's various aspects were in an isolated position.
 In order to gain supporters for feminist causes, an appeal to women at all levels of society was needed.
 Beginning in the mid-19th century, enterprising women began to reach out to middle-class women through new print media: mass-market books and periodicals.

 Italy's Casati Law of 1859 set the groundwork for a system to train young women as teachers in public schools.
 Women were to become the backbone of Italy's education system, and they belonged to teachers' associations, giving them experience in organizing to protect their interests, such as wages and working conditions.

 Anna Maria Mozzoni triggered a widespread women's movement in Italy through the publication of Woman and her social relationships on the occasion of the revision of the Italian Civil Code (La donna e i suoi rapporti sociali in occasione della revisione del codice italiano) in 1864.
-Women who had participated in the unification struggles were dissatisfied with the inequalities contained in the Republic of Italy's new Civil Code.
+Women who had participated in the unification struggles were dissatisfied with the inequalities contained in the Kingdom of Italy's new Civil Code.
 Mozzoni's book raised awareness of injustices in Italy's family law that discriminated against women.
 Mozzoni campaigned against state regulation of prostitution.
 She also translated On the Subjugation of Women by John Stuart Mill into Italian.
 In 1881, to promote women's suffrage, she founded the League for the Promotion of the Interests of Women (Lega promotrice degli interessi femminili) in Milan.

 1865 saw legal majority for unmarried women in Italy, as well as equal inheritance for women, and married women being allowed to become the legal guardian of their children and their property if abandoned by their husbands.

 Alaide Gualberta Beccari, beginning in 1868 at the age of 26, began publishing the journal Women in Venice.
 Beccari spent much of the 1870s and 1880s immersed in spreading information about feminism.
 The journal covered international feminist news, such as the political and social gains being made by women in France, the United States, and Great Britain.
 Male legislators and teachers were among her growing readership, and in 1877, a series of articles on pro-reform topics inspired 3000 women to sign a petition for women's suffrage.

 Women were admitted to Italian universities in 1876.

 In 1877 women in Italy became able to serve as witnesses to legal acts.

 Italy's first national Feminist Congress was organized by Per la Donna in 1911; in it speakers called for divorce rights for women, and more non-religious schools.

 In 1919 married women in Italy were granted separate economy, and public offices on lower levels were opened to women.